dfleischhacker/goldminer/README.md

     java -jar goldminer.jar parse
 to start this phase.

-### Re-running Gold Miner
+### Re-running GoldMiner
-If you want to re-run Gold Miner completely you either have to empty all directories which contain results from previous runs or empty the checkpoints/ directory in your transaction_tables directory (as defined in the miner.properties config file) since Gold Miner uses this directory to store its progress.
+If you want to re-run GoldMiner completely you either have to empty all directories which contain results from previous runs or empty the checkpoints/ directory in your transaction_tables directory (as defined in the miner.properties config file) since GoldMiner uses this directory to store its progress.

 ## License
-Copyright (C) 2011-2012 Johanna Völker, Mathias Niepert, Daniel Fleischhacker
+Copyright (C) 2011-2014 Johanna Völker, Mathias Niepert, Daniel Fleischhacker

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by